 Can I Drink Alcohol Before Cataract Surgery?

-Patients should generally avoid consuming alcohol before cataract surgery.
-Alcohol can have various effects on the body, including dehydration, interactions with anaesthesia and medications, and potential adverse effects on the surgical process.
-Therefore, it’s advisable to abstain from alcohol at least 24 hours before surgery.
+Ideally, avoid consuming alcohol before cataract surgery.
+Alcohol can have various effects on the body, including dehydration, interactions with anaesthesia and medications.
+There can also be potential adverse effects on the surgical process.

-For patients who may want to regulate their nerves, it is possible to opt for a mild sedative to help them relax during surgery.
+If you’re worried about your nerves, opt for a mild sedative to help relax during surgery.

 What Do You Wear for Cataract Surgery?